High Risk

 Are There Better Options?

-Yes!
-Payment service providers like Square, PayPal, and Stripe are popular because it’s easy to get started.
-Such ease, however, comes at a cost, as these services are not individualized to each company’s specific needs.
-Additionally, they tend to approve merchants immediately, only to review their application after the fact.
-This means you may begin processing payments with a payment service provider, only to, months later, have your account deactivated because they’ve finally reviewed your application.
+Such ease, however, comes at a cost, as these services may or may not suit each company’s specific needs.
+Additionally, certain options, like Stripe, tend to approve merchants immediately, only to review their application after the fact.
+This means you may begin processing payments with a PSP, only to later have your account deactivated because they’ve finally reviewed your application.

 Square Holding Your Funds?
 Final Thoughts

-While you may be excited to start accepting payments for your business as quickly as possible, doing so with a payment service provider like Square may not be the best option, as it leaves you vulnerable to the possibility of suddenly having your account deactivated and your business without a system to accept card payments.
-To avoid that nightmare situation, a better option is to get a high-risk merchant account through a credit card processing merchant service provider.
+While you may be excited to start accepting payments for your business as quickly as possible, doing so with a payment service provider like Square may not be the best option.
+A more strategic approach would involve obtaining a high-risk merchant account as soon as possible.

 Article Sources